Aliases for NTSR2 Gene

 GeneCards Summary for NTSR2 Gene

 NTSR2 (Neurotensin Receptor 2) is a Protein Coding gene.
-Diseases associated with NTSR2 include alcohol dependence.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled neurotensin receptor activity.
-An important paralog of this gene is GPR39.
+Diseases associated with NTSR2 include Conduct Disorder and Disease Of Mental Health.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled neurotensin receptor activity.
+An important paralog of this gene is NTSR1.